58bits/hapi-flash/README.md

 ### Set Flash Message
 Anywhere that you would would ordinarily issue a `reply.redirect(url)`, use `reply.flash(message, url)`.

+The `message` parameter can be a single message object, or an array of message objects.

 `reply.flash(message)` can also be called multiple times adding multiple flash messages if the redirect url argument is omitted, followed by either `reply.flash(message, url)`, or the standard `reply.redirect(url)`.

 ### Retrieve Flash Messages